entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 93. The width of the PMD anterior margin and the width of the narrowing region before the lateral process: Less than (0); be equal or greater than (1)

-94.The area where infraorbital canal divides the paranuchal plate: forming wide lateral divisions (0); forming narrow lateral divisions, the ifc passes through the posterior lateral corner of the paranuchal plate(1).
+94. The area where infraorbital canal divides the paranuchal plate: forming wide lateral divisions (0); forming narrow lateral divisions, the ifc passes through the posterior lateral corner of the paranuchal plate(1).

 > Retchie et al. (1992, Character 1)